 One sweltering night during an Australian Christmas, we watched The Holiday.
 One of my personal Christmas cinematic favorites.

 Yes, the writing is imperfect.
 The concept ludicrous.
 The acting a little outlandish (ahem, Cameron Diaz, I’m looking at you girlfriend).
 Still, it’s light, frothy, inconsequential and ends happily.
 Bonus points for the adorable friendship between Kate Winslet and Eli Wallach.

 He is as cute as the dickens.
 Look at him.
 Isn’t he precious?
 I’d love to be on the other side of that table hearing his many stories.
-PS: He was in Marilyn Monroe’s last completed picture “The Misfits”).
+PS: He was in Marilyn Monroe’s last completed picture The Misfits.

 With the slew of celebrity deaths this year, someone needs to go check in on him.
-Wrap a blanket around his shoulders and check his pulse, and say “I really enjoyed you in “The Holiday”, what was Marilyn Monroe really like?”
+Wrap a blanket around his shoulders and check his pulse, and say “I really enjoyed you in The Holiday, what was Marilyn Monroe really like?

 Wow, thanks Jude.
 I love how last night you weren’t wearing glasses, and today you are.
 It really adds to your mystique.
 Last night you were a bad boy, but this morning you’re this nice guy.
 But not in a Jack Black, you can make me laugh, but you’ll never bring me to orgasm kind of way.
 It’s refreshing.

 Jeez Jude, way to give it all away in one blog post.
 But I don’t have to go to work right away…I’m willing to roll with this.
 But the truth is, I’m married, and I’ve already promised my celebrity cheat card to George Clooney.